New York Knicks News

-Early in their history, the Knicks reached the NBA Finals in 1951, 1952, and 1953 but failed to win.
-Finally, 17 years after their last Finals appearance, in the 1970 NBA season, the Knicks defeated the Los Angeles Lakers (4-3) to win their first Championship.
+The Knicks reached the NBA Finals in 1951, 1952, and 1953 but failed to win.
+Finally, 17 years after their last Finals appearance, the Knicks defeated the Los Angeles Lakers 4-3 to win their first championship in 1970.

-The Knicks would be crowned NBA Champions three years later during the 1973 Finals, defeating the Lakers again (4-1).
-This would be the team’s last title.
-Led by Hall of Fame coach Pat Riley, the Knicks showed signs of gaining past glory with solid teams in the 1990s.
-Unfortunately, the Championship title remained elusive.
+The Knicks were crowned NBA champions in 1973, too, after defeating the Lakers again – this time 4 games to 1.
+Led by Hall of Fame coach Pat Riley, the Knicks showed signs of gaining past glory with solid teams in the 1990s, but championships remained elusive.

 As one of the oldest NBA teams, the Knicks have featured many of the NBA’s greatest players.
-Legends from the 1950s to the 1970s include the likes Willis Reed, Bill Bradley, Walt Frazier, and Jerry Lucas.
-Modern Knick’s legends and fan favorites include Patrick Ewing, John Starks, and Allan Houston.
+Legends from the 1950s to the 1970s include Willis Reed, Bill Bradley, Walt Frazier, and Jerry Lucas.
+Modern Knicks legends and fan favorites include Patrick Ewing, John Starks, and Allan Houston.

 NY Knicks Timeline:

-- 1946: NY Knickerbockers founded in Basketball Association of America
+- 1946: New York Knickerbockers founded in Basketball Association of America

 - 1951, 1952, 1953: Knicks reach NBA Finals but didn’t win

-- 1968: NY Knicks started playing at MSG
+- 1968: Knicks started playing at Madison Square Garden

-- 1973: Knicks defeat the Lakers to win the NBA Championship
+- 1973: Knicks defeat the Lakers to win their second NBA championship

 Knicks At Madison Square Garden

-Often referred to as, the “World’s Most Famous Arena,” Madison Square Garden, aka “MSG,” has been the home of the Knicks since 1968.
-Also home to the NHL New York Rangers, the Garden, has played host to numerous unforgettable moments in Knicks’s history.
+Often referred to as, the “World’s Most Famous Arena,” Madison Square Garden has been the home of the Knicks since 1968.
+Also home to the NHL’s New York Rangers, the Garden has played host to numerous unforgettable moments in Knicks history.

 Knicks Key Rivalries

-You wouldn’t be wrong saying that the Knicks have more rivals than Championships.
-With the Brooklyn Nets located across the East River there’s no doubt these two teams have a natural rivalry.
-But compared to the likes of the Boston Celtics, Chicago Bulls, Indiana Pacers, and Miami Heat, the rivalry with the Nets is child’s play.
+You wouldn’t be wrong in saying that the Knicks have more rivals than championships.
+With the Brooklyn Nets located across the East River, there’s no doubt these two teams have a natural rivalry.
+Compared to the rivalries with the Boston Celtics, Chicago Bulls, Indiana Pacers, and Miami Heat, the rivalry with the Nets is child’s play.

 As the other oldest NBA team, the rivalry with the Boston Celtics goes back to the BAA days.
 New York and Boston teams generally don’t get along regardless of the sport.
 Just ask the Yankees and the Red Sox.
 Much like the Yankees and the Red Sox, the Celtics and Knicks rivalry is one-sided.
-The Celtics have won 17 NBA Championships to the Knicks 2.
-Since the BAA days, the Celtics have a 323-211 win-loss record versus the Knicks.
+The Celtics have won 17 NBA championships to the Knicks’ two.
+The Celtics have an all-time 323-211 win-loss record versus the Knicks.

-Like any good rivalry, the personality of the players involved can keep it going.
-For Knicks’s stars Patrick Ewing, John Stark, and Charles Oakley, facing the likes of Michael Jordan, Reggie Miller, and Alonzo Mourning repeatedly created great basketball and lasting rivalries.
+The personality of the players involved can keep a rivalry going.
+For Knicks stars Patrick Ewing, John Stark, and Charles Oakley, facing the likes of Michael Jordan, Reggie Miller, and Alonzo Mourning repeatedly created great basketball and lasting rivalries.